alibaba/bifrostui/packages/bui-core/src/Modal/index.en-US.md

 ### Slide/Roll Penetration

 Modal distinguishes the target of each sliding/scrolling event and prevents manipulation of the page below the pop-up layer during its display.
-If this behavior causes trouble, use`disableScrollLock` close this characteristic
+If this behavior causes trouble, use 'disableScrollLock' to disable this feature

 ```tsx
 import { Button, Modal, Stack } from '@bifrostui/react';